 Overall, the current services for searching nanopublications are all based on sparse SPARQL endpoints.
 To this end, NanoWeb contributes on two levels.
-First, it provides a unique online access point to all the publicly available nanopublications from the Life Science domain; and, second, NanoWeb provides advanced services as keyword search, visualization and human-readable access to millions of nanopublications, making them accessible to users without technical expertise in SPARQL and related technologies.
+First, it provides a unique online access point to all the publicly available nanopublications from the Life Science domain; and, second, NanoWeb provides advanced services such as keyword search, visualization and human-readable access to millions of nanopublications, making them accessible to users without technical expertise in SPARQL and related technologies.

+Search over RDF

-Search over RDF.
-RDF graphs can be interrogated through the powerful but complex SPARQL query language (Pérez et al., 2009).
+RDF graphs can be interrogated through the powerful but complex SPARQL query language (Pérez, Arenas & Gutierrez, 2009).
 SPARQL is not intuitive for end-users since it presents a complex syntax, far from a natural expression of their information need (Wu, 2013).
 It also requires knowledge of the underlying schema of the database, and of the IRIs used in it.
 This knowledge is often not possessed by the average end-user.

 A search paradigm adopted to address the issues related to the use of SPARQL is keyword search.
-Keyword-based methods have gained importance over time both in research and in industry as a paradigm to facilitate the access to structured data (Bast et al., 2016; Kopliku et al., 2014; Yu et al., 2010).
+Keyword-based methods have gained importance over time both in research and in industry as a paradigm to facilitate the access to structured data (Bast, Buchhold & Haussmann, 2016; Kopliku, Pinel-Sauvagnat & Boughanem, 2014; Yu, Qin & Chang, 2010).